-How do you set up your Magazines and Pouches for competition?
+How do you set up your Magazines, and how many do you need for competition?

 If you are serious about pistol shooting sports, you will need spare magazines.
 Having enough loaded magazines before you start a stage ensures you can reload and complete the course of fire efficiently.
 Steel Challenge (SCSA) competitions do not require you to carry your spare magazines on your person, but USPSA does.
 Extra magazines should be located on the opposite side of your pistol and holster, as this allows you to reload quickly using your support hand.